You are listening to the fastest three hours in media.

 It makes me angry.

-Uh they're gonna be the vultures.
+They're going to be the vultures.

 There will be vultures involved in this.

-That's that's another disaster uh waiting to happen.
+That's another disaster waiting to happen.

-Uh but there are other things happening out there.
+But there are other things happening out there.

-The um uh cable nez cable news networks are doing a uh a good job of airing video that's coming out of the uh the damaged areas, and as I say, if you haven't seen it yet, some of this is new today because they're just now able to get in the air, the weather has passed, and they're surveying the damage.
+And as I say, if you haven't seen it yet, some of this is new today because they're just now able to get in the air.

 You won't believe it if you haven't seen it yet.

-They're they're they're on wood, uh looks like mulch, uh used to be homes and buildings.
+It used to be homes and buildings.

 And this stuff has just been destroyed to a pulp.

-He actually went off mess, he did two things strange.
+He did two things strange.

 I'm gonna ask you about this.

-And uh and then he also said, and this is where you know I I have to think that I know I'm not even sure if what I read is right, but Leahy said that he's not gonna ask any judge how they would rule on any issue.
+And then he also said and this is where I I have to think that i'm not even sure if what I read is right but Lahey said that he's not going to ask any judge how they would rule on any issue, because any judge that would tell anybody how they're going to rule on an issue before the issue or a case has come before them.

 The judge's mind would already be made up.

-Why should I even argue my case?
+Why should I even argue?

-Now, this is I cannot believe Patrick Leahy said this, and I will guarantee you that he is being stared daggers by Barbara Boxer and Diane Feinstein, who have already been out there, you damn right he's going to answer questions.
+Patrick Lahey said this and I will guarantee you that he is being stared daggers by Barbara Boxer and Diane Feinstein, who have already been out there.

 You know what a conundrum is?

-Uh what is it, Mr. Snurtley?
+Uh, what is it, mr Snurdley?

-Well, it's it's a dilemma with more than two options.
+Well it's, it's a dilemma with more than two options.

-And so it's it's not here that you know that you have a dilemma, you go one way or the other way.
+It's not here that you know you have a dilemma.

-Conundrum is which way do I go?
+Conundrum is, which way do I go?

-Uh reports that Senate Democrats are deeply divided over how to deal with the Supreme Court nomination of Judge John Roberts, both oversimplify what's happening and underestimate the conundrums the Democratic Party faces.
+Uh, reports that Senate Democrats are deeply divided over how to deal with the Supreme Court nomination of judge John Roberts, both oversimplify what's happening and underestimate the conundrums the Democratic party faces.

 They worry about doing too little to challenge Roberts, but they also doubt their capacity to stop his nomination.

-Now, this is right on the m-D.
+Now this is right on the.

-Well, yeah, 45 Democrats.
+Well yeah, 45 Democrats.

-I it's too soon to know that there won't be.
+It's too soon to know that there won't be.

 But on a straight party line vote, the Democrats don't have a prayer stopping the guy unless they go filibuster.